 Notice how startups who get funded boost their offline marketing budget and their exits are preceded by months of offline silence.
 There is a belief that revolves within the public that if a brand is doing offline marketing i.e. using flux and banners then the company should be well established.
 This belief is not entirely true, but this is the reason most of the companies spend their budget over this specific marketing technique.

 Direct Connect With Customers

-Because most conversions happens offline where the personal touch is required.
+Because most conversions happen offline where the personal touch is required.
 We have to move physically between places and any posters or banners in the way will definitely catch our eyes.
-Since these marketing are difficult to escape from our eyes, the offline marketing is also considered as a vital one.
+Since this marketing is difficult to escape from our eyes, offline marketing is also considered as a vital one.
 This is something which digital marketing might not be able to deliver.
 This raises the question of which channels to consider in your marketing strategy?

-Let’s look at some of the marketing channels which might come in handy in cost effective manner:
+Let’s look at some of the marketing channels which might come in handy in a cost-effective manner:

 You are not connected with everyone on social media for obvious reason but people who you meet personally can carry the discussion online.
-Go to any start up meet and you’ll end up with many new social media connections as a step ahead in your marketing efforts.
-Many of the business personals consider dealing in digital mode as a unprofessional form of communication and hence consider communicating in a rather personal form.
+Go to any startup meet and you’ll end up with many new social media connections as a step ahead in your marketing efforts.
+Many of the business personals consider dealing in digital mode as an unprofessional form of communication and hence consider communicating in a rather personal form.